Ceph Storage Quickstart

 To make sure you have a Kubernetes cluster that is ready for

 dataDirHostPath to persist rook data on kubernetes hosts, make sure your host has at least 5GB of space available on the specified path.

 If you’re feeling lucky, a simple Rook cluster can be created with the following kubectl commands and example yaml files.
 For the more detailed install, skip to the next section to deploy the Rook operator.

-cd cluster/examples/kubernetes/ceph kubectl create -f common.yaml kubectl create -f operator.yaml kubectl create -f cluster.yaml
+cd cluster/examples/kubernetes/ceph kubectl create -f common.yaml kubectl create -f operator.yaml kubectl create -f cluster-test.yaml

 After the cluster is running, you can create block, object, or file storage to be consumed by other applications in your cluster.